 - Carrot seeds can be sown in spring, summer and autumn in New Zealand.
 Seeds should be sown directly in situ, as carrots don't like being transplanted.
 Always use fresh seed.

 - Add a layer of seed raising mix to sow into.

-- Feed carrots with vegetable food.
+- Feed carrots with a phosphorus rich fertiliser like potato food.

 - Water carrots regularly and deeply, particularly in dry periods.

 Follow our full guide below to a bumper crop of homegrown carrots.

 The taste of sweet, freshly harvested carrots is unbeaten.
 You’ll probably never buy them from a store again after you grow your own!

 Carrots are easy to grow once you understand what they do and don’t like.
 Carrots loathe being transplanted.
 As seedlings carrots roots are particularly fragile and will not tolerate disturbance, which is why you must always sow seeds in situ to prevent root disturbance.
 One exception to the rule is the ‘Roly Poly’ variety which can be transplanted.